xoascf/SuRun/ReadMe.txt

   "'cmd <folder>' as administrator" and "'Explorer <folder>' as administrator" are shown.
 * New command line Option: /QUIET
+* New: SuRun runs in a domain.
+It enumerates domain accounts for administrative authorization and uses the local group "SuRunners" for local authorization.
 * SuRun waits for max 3 minutes after the Windows start for the Service.
 * SuRun tries to locate the Application to be started.
 So "surun cmd" will make ask SuRun wether "C:\Windows\System32\cmd.exe" is allowed to run.
-* Users can always run specific Applications with privileged rights.
-To make this work, SuRun hooks ShellExecute.
-If the Shell tries to execute a program that is marked as "Always run this application with elevated rights.", then SuRun starts that application as Administrator.
-E.g. If you start "cmd" found as "C:\Windows\System32\cmd.exe" and "C:\Windows\System32\cmd.exe" is in the list, SuRun will launch cmd automatically elevated.
+* Users can make Windows Explorer run specific Applications always with elevated rights.
+(No "SuRun" command required.)
 * SuRun can be restricted on a per User basis:
   - Users can be denied to use "SuRun setup".
   - Users can be restricted to specific applications that are allowed to run